 Systems Engineering and Healthcare Systems Engineering

-The LMU Systems Engineering (SE) programs are graduate-only programs characterized by excellence in SE and Healthcare SE education that prepare its graduates to address and ethically solve some of the most complex problems facing society.
-The programs are directed at working professionals and feature a flexible curriculum that can be tailored to the needs of the student including an option to focus in the standard engineering disciplines (civil engineering; computer science and electrical engineering; environmental and water resources engineering; mechanical engineering; and cybersecurity), and in healthcare.
+The LMU Systems Engineering (SE) programs are graduate-only programs characterized by excellence in SE and Healthcare Systems Engineering education that prepare its graduates to address and ethically solve some of the most complex problems facing society.
+The programs are directed at working professionals and feature a flexible curriculum that can be tailored to the needs of the student including an option to focus in the standard engineering disciplines (civil engineering-water resources; computer science; cybersecurity; environmental science; mechanical engineering; and sustainability), and in healthcare.
 The option to earn both the MS in SE and MBA degrees is rarely found at other universities.
 The unique strength of the programs is internationally recognized research and teaching in advanced Lean methods as applied to SE, programs, and the healthcare operations.

 Modern technological programs and healthcare are characterized by high and ever growing complexity, multidisciplinary character, and strong interactions between science, technology, medicine, business, and human civilization.
 Systems Engineering is the body of knowledge evolved to successfully manage such systems.
 As a leader in Systems Engineering education, our programs offers a rich menu of study options and technical areas.